ChrstphrHll/npc_gen/students/Q Yulmanda.md

 ---
 ### Description
 - 2nd year Tiefling Barbarian in Burk
-- wavy grey hair that's put up in a large bun, Gray eyes, and Dark Red skin
+- long straight auburn hair that's braided, Gray eyes, and Dark Red skin
 - Is Appreciative and Mystical, and has Security as their ideal

 ### Organizations